ekrell/icore_website/news/icore_news_20230417.md

 - Swiss chocolates straight the source, thanks to Dr. Tissot.
 - Middle eastern sweets (a.k.a. _the usual_) from Mahmoud.
-- And Chinese peanute candies from Evan.
+- And Chinese peanut candies from Evan.

 ## Get involved